Deaod/NewCTF/README.md

 #### SpawnMinCycleDistance
 Specifies the number of other spawn points that have to have been used before a given spawn point can be used again.
 Setting it to 0 disables this restriction.

+### SpawnControl
+SpawnControl is a tiny add-on for map makers that allows them to provide alternate spawn system settings for a single map.

+For this purpose SpawnControl contains two placeable actors, `SpawnControlInfo` and `SpawnControlPlayerStart`.

+In order to use it, place the file SpawnControl.u in your System folder and add `EditPackages=SpawnControl` to section `[Editor.EditorEngine]` in UnrealTournament.ini.

+#### SpawnControlInfo
+Can be placed anywhere on the map, is invisible and contains alternate settings for the entire map.

+#### SpawnControlPlayerStart
+This is a replacement for the default PlayerStart.
+It behaves like it in every way, but provides a way to override Range settings of the spawn system for a single spawn point.